signalfx/gdi-specification/specification/configuration.md

 `splunkObservability` or `splunkPlatform`, MUST be specified.

 > Any option description listed as REQUIRED means a value for the option MUST
-> be specified.
-Both `accessToken` and `token` values are stored as Kubernetes
+> be specified in that section.
+Both `accessToken` and `token` values are
-> secrets.
-The secret key names are specified after this section.
-If Kubernetes
+> stored as Kubernetes secrets.
+The secret key names are specified after this
-> secret keys are specified they will override the values specified below.
-In
+> section.
+If Kubernetes secret keys are specified they will override the
-> short, `accessToken` and `token` are required only if not specified in
+> values specified below.
+In short, `accessToken` and `token` are required only
-> Kubernetes secrets.
+> if not specified in Kubernetes secrets.

 - `splunkObservability`
   - `accessToken` ()           : [REQUIRED] Access token added to exported data.